Vahidalizadeh7070/RedisCaching/README.md

 # RedisCaching
-This repository includes variety of methods and technology that will be mentioned in the above of this readme file.
+This repository includes a variety of methods and technologies that will be mentioned in the above readme file.
-This API perform crud operation, however the redis will cached all information before post or get to the database.
+This API performs crud operation, however, the Redis will cache all information before posting or getting to the database.
 Redis is accessible from docker.
-Furthermore, there is a zip file that you can downloaded and run the redis server.
+Furthermore, there is a zip file that you can download and run on the Redis server.
-You can download Redis by below link.
+You can download Redis by the below link.
 <code>https://github.com/microsoftarchive/redis/releases/tag/win-3.0.504</code>

 # Technlologies